view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Santa’s Hotels

 It is quite similar to the other option listed above, since they are located very near each other.
+I suggest comparing dates and availability to find the best combination of price and amenities to you.

 Check availability, prices, and reviews here!